 From Chef Oonagh Williams of Gluten-Free Cooking with Oonagh

-This goes back to the basics of fruit juices set with packaged gelatin(e).
+This recipe goes back to the basics of fruit juices set with packaged gelatin(e).
 One of my English cookbooks has fruit set with sweetened wine.
-It was delicious, but even though I would happily drink a glass of this wine, in a jelly (English name not jam) it was too strong.
-Make this just with fruit juices, just check that the juices have as many real ingredients as possible on the label and have high fruit content not just flavored water.
-Think of the various berry juices with berries, peach juice with fresh peaches or nectarines, mango juice (I love ‘Best’ brand from Egypt with 50% juice) with fresh mangoes (not frozen, I thought they were horrible) and raspberries.
-If you use wine, you have to use a wine you like the taste of in the glass, a Moscato, Prosecco with bubbles, Reisling, fruit wine, even one of the small bottles of champagne.
+It was delicious, but even though I would happily drink a glass of this wine, in a jelly (the English name for the dish, this is not jam) it was too strong.
+Make this just with fruit juices, and check that the juices have as many real ingredients as possible and have high fruit content, not just flavored water.
+Think of various berry juices with raspberries, peach juice with nectarines, and mango juice (I love the Best brand from Egypt with 50% juice) with fresh mangoes (not frozen, I thought they were horrible).
+If you use wine, you have to use a wine you like the taste of in the glass, like a Moscato, Prosecco with bubbles, Reisling, fruit wine, or even one of the small bottles of champagne.

 Basic proportions for 4 generous ramekins, custard cups or cocotte dishes: